RESEARCH PAPER

 Material and methods:

-In this ecological study covering 11 Central and Eastern European countries, we conducted an analysis of household health expenditure in 2020–2022 and analyzed absenteeism and indirect costs of COVID-19 in Poland in 2019–2023.
+In this study covering 11 Central and Eastern European countries, we conducted an analysis of household health expenditure in 2020–2022 and analyzed absenteeism and indirect costs of COVID-19 in Poland in 2019–2023.
 The Human Capital Method was used to estimate economic losses in employee productivity resulting from COVID-19 in Poland.

-Results and Discussion:
+Results and discussion:

-Median household expenditure on health (as % of total expenditure) for the analyzed countries (n=11) in 2020 amounted to 5% (min.
+Median household expenditure on health (as % of total expenditure) for the analyzed countries (n = 11) in 2020 amounted to 5% (min.
 2.4% in the Czech Republic, max.
 7.2 in Bulgaria).The lowest value was observed in Slovakia (2.6%), the Czech Republic (2.7%), and Estonia (3.2%), and the highest in Romania (6.9%), Poland (6.5%), and Bulgaria (6.5%).
 Productivity losses in Poland due to COVID-19 in 2020 amounted to EUR 570.330 million; in 2021 - EUR 341 million, in 2022 - EUR 118.900 million, in 2023 - EUR 207.47 million.

 Conclusions: